Updated: Nov 8

 No wonder I feel gratitude welling up inside whenever I think of my clients.
 They allow me to be a wounded healer who can fulfill the need to nurture; a need or value that flows naturally out the experience of having received nurture.

 Through my experience of psychotherapy, as both client and therapist, I’ve learned that moments of authentic connection can seemingly bend time & space while transporting us, like prodigal children, back home to our unified selves - to our primal sense of ease, equilibrium, and vibrancy.
 While we may stray many times, once we know the way back, we can always return home to our healthy selves.
-When I say ‘healthy,’ I mean it in the deepest, fullest sense of the word, which shares etymological root as both the words ‘whole’ and ‘holy’.
+When I say ‘healthy,’ I mean it in the deepest, fullest sense of the word, which shares etymological root with the words ‘whole’ and ‘holy’.
 Psychotherapy, really, is a process of integrating our whole, healthy and holy selves.
 In this age of medical jargon and evidence-based practices, I’m not afraid to say it: ultimately, psychotherapy is a deeply spiritual practice.
 It’s about connection with oneself and others in a synchronous way.
 It’s about gritty things like embracing the mess that comes with birthing wholeness.
 Of course, I use evidence-based tools to facilitate suffering’s transformation into healing connection with self and other, yet the whole is more than the sum of its parts.
 The synergy of how it all happens still contains both mystery and wonder.
 You just have to experience it, for it is the act of becoming more fully alive.